pmcvtm/presentations/slides/min-maxing-minimal-apis/readme.md

 - any "state" is in untrustworthy `List<Object> MetaData`
 - we _might could_ parse out what we need

+Notes: When we talked about the patterns that emerge, they were around information we sort of "have" in our RouteBuilder, or at least used in proximity of.
+However we can't get to it easily.
 ---

 ### We can build it 👷‍